vranki/ExtPlane-Panel/README.md

 - RPM gauge
 - HSI
 - GPS/Radar map
+- Light indicator

-Currently most instruments look like general aviation instruments.
+Most instruments look like general aviation instruments.
+You can also add and customize covers for your instruments.